-Engine oil can be confusing – our experts explain how to find out what your car needs, the different types of engine lubricant, and why it matters.
+Engine oil can be confusing – our experts explain how to find out what oil your car needs, the different types of engine lubricant, and why oil viscosity matters.

 Even if your car is relatively new and you take it to a dealer for servicing, you still need to check the oil level.
 And the older your engine, the more oil it will tend to use (or leak) and the more often you need to check the dipstick to make sure it stays above the minimum level.